insterra/aws/README.md

 # AWS Catalog

 This is a catalog of all the supported `blocks` for insterra.
+The format for these catalogs should be `tf.json` so they can be easily parsed by `insterra`.

 ## AWS Resources